Governor signs executive order on LGBTQ+ data collection aimed at bolstering state services

-Calling it “an advance long-sought by LGBTQ+ advocates,” the Lujan Grisham administration says the order will better help state agencies address “health dispartiies,” and identify barriers to “effective care for non-conforming” individuals.
+Calling it “an advance long-sought by LGBTQ+ advocates,” the Lujan Grisham administration says the order will better help state agencies address “health disparities,” and identify barriers to “effective care for non-conforming” individuals.

 “If we want to solve a problem, we first need information about what’s causing it,” Governor Lujan Grisham said in a prepared news release Monday.
 “This voluntary mechanism for demographic analysis is a tool the state of New Mexico can and will use to improve its service to traditionally underserved New Mexicans.”